TTK4130/ttk4130.github.io/docs/reference-frames.rst

     \end{bmatrix}

 This matrix is the transformation matrix **from** :math:`A` **to** :math:`B`, :math:`{\bf R}_A^B(\theta)`, which means we can transform any vector in frame :math:`A` to its representation in frame :math:`B` by means of matrix multiplication.
-This kind of transformation matrix is belongs to a group we call rotation matrices.
+This kind of transformation matrix belongs to a group we call rotation matrices.
 More specifically, it belongs to the `special orthogonal group 3 (SO(3)) <https://en.wikipedia.org/wiki/3D_rotation_group>`_.
 This means that it has useful properties such that its inverse is equal to its transpose, meaning :math:`{{\bf R}_A^B}^T(\theta) = {{\bf R}_A^B}^{-1}(\theta) = {\bf R}_B^A(\theta)`, thus

 .. math::